bullgare/js-logger/README.md

 It does not have to be saved to some *.js-file because an error can occur while loading that file.
 This peace of code has to be inserted by server side on every page where logging is needed.

-== Initialization
+## Initialization
-This *object must be initialized* and you have to provide initialization object to init method like that:
+This **object must be initialized** and you have to provide initialization object to init method like that:
 ```javascript
 	(function()
 	{